nymphiaosu/howlwater-skins/README.md

 you might notice that most of the skins here are basically repeats with little to no differences to each other, thats a howl thing dont blame me 🤷

+if there are any skins i missed feel free to add me on discord @nimfia

-the skins listed will have 4 categories that will be represented by a specific character:
+the skins listed will have 5 categories that will be represented by a specific character:
 ## Authentic ★:
 this means the skin came directly from howl/affiliates

+## Identical ☆:
+the skins in this category have no remade elements, but were never released. usually skin mixes made by howl that we found the elements for and gathered into a skin, official but not really

 ## Remasters ⁂:
 this indicates that the skin has been slightly altered to be made into high resolution via either manual remaking of each element/finding out the origins of certain elements, or by ai upscaling, the origin of the skin being remastered isnt accounted for